flix/flix/docs/DIDYOUKNOW.md

   in collaboration with researchers at the University of Waterloo (Canada), and at Eberhard Karls University of Tübingen (Germany), and by a growing open source community.

-- Several novel aspects of the Flix programming language has been described in the research literature?
+- Several novel aspects of the Flix programming language has been described in the research literature.

 - Flix has received grants from the Independent Research Fund Denmark, from Amazon Research, and from the Concordium Foundation.